Calibrated Stackelberg Games: Learning Optimal Commitments Against Calibrated Agents: Introduction

-\textbf{Calibration and application in games.} The study of calibration, introduced by~\citet{dawid1982well}, dates back to seminal work by \citet{foster1998asymptotic,hart2022calibrated} that showed the existence of asymptotic online calibration against any adversarial sequence.
+\paragraph{Calibration and learning dynamics in games.} The study of calibration, introduced by~\citet{dawid1982well}, dates back to seminal work by \citet{foster1998asymptotic,hart2022calibrated} that showed the existence of asymptotic online calibration algorithms against any adversarial sequence of events.
 Applying calibration to game dynamics, \citet{foster1997calibrated} introduced the concept of \emph{calibrated learning}, which refers to a player best responding to calibrated forecasts of others' actions.
 They demonstrated that the game dynamics of all players performing calibrated learning converge to the set of correlated equilibria.
-This is complemented by the results of \cite{kakade2008deterministic,foster2018smooth,foster2021forecast} that show \emph{smooth and continuous} variants of calibrated learning dynamics converge to Nash equilibrium.
-Our work differs from the above works by studying game dynamics that converge Stackelberg equilibrium, where only the follower (agent) performs calibrated learning.
+This is complemented by the results of \cite{kakade2008deterministic,foster2018smooth,foster2021forecast} who showed that \emph{smooth and continuous} variants of calibrated learning dynamics converge to Nash equilibrium.
+Our work differs from the above works by studying game dynamics that converge to the Stackelberg equilibrium, where only the follower (agent) performs calibrated learning, while the principal can observe the agents' responses.

+To the best of our knowledge, our work is the first to characterize relaxed notions of calibrations for assisting an agent with no-(swap) regret decision-making in repeated games, with a statistical rate that only depends on the number of the agent's actions rather than the dimension of the principal's strategy space.